NREL/buildstockbatch/docs/workflow_generators/residential_hpxml.rst

 - ``simulation_output_report``: Update the arguments to the `ReportSimulationOutput`_ measure.
 See :ref:`sim-output-report-defaults` for current defaults.

-- ``reporting_measures`` (optional): a list of reporting measure names to apply additional reporting measures (that require no arguments) to the workflow.
+- ``reporting_measures`` (optional): a list of reporting measures to apply to the workflow.
 Any columns reported by these additional measures will be appended to the results csv.
-Note: For upgrade runs, do not add ``ApplyUpgrade`` to the list of reporting measures, doing so will cause run to fail prematurely.
-  ``ApplyUpgrade`` is applied automatically when the ``upgrades`` key is supplied.
+Note: For upgrade runs, do not add ``ApplyUpgrade`` to the list of reporting measures, doing so will cause run to fail prematurely. ``ApplyUpgrade`` is applied automatically when the ``upgrades`` key is supplied.

+  - ``measure_dir_name``: Name of measure directory.
+  - ``arguments``: map of key, value arguments to pass to the measure.

 - ``server_directory_cleanup`` (optional): optionally preserve or delete various simulation output files.
 These arguments are passed directly to